pydoit/doit/doc/dependencies.rst

 ``uptodate`` elements can also be a callable that will be executed on runtime (not when the task is being created).
 The section ``custom-uptodate`` will explain in details how to extend `doit` writing your own callables for ``uptodate``.
-This callables will tipically compare a value on the present time with a value calculated on the last successful execution.
+This callables will typically compare a value on the present time with a value calculated on the last successful execution.